Comparison Overview

 UK Ministry of Defence company has faced a higher number of disclosed cyber incidents historically compared to General Dynamics company.

-In the current year, UK Ministry of Defence company has reported more cyber incidents than General Dynamics company.
+In the current year, UK Ministry of Defence company and General Dynamics company have not reported any cyber incidents.

-Neither UK Ministry of Defence company nor General Dynamics company has reported experiencing a ransomware attack publicly.
+UK Ministry of Defence company has confirmed experiencing a ransomware attack, while General Dynamics company has not reported such incidents publicly.

 Both UK Ministry of Defence company and General Dynamics company have disclosed experiencing at least one data breach.